VBlackie/books_etl/README.md

 Alternatively, should thou be inclined to use the command line:

-    ```
     psql -h localhost -p 5433 -U airflow -d books_db
 ## 📂 Project Structure
-    ```

 📁 Books_ETL_Pipeline/
 ├── 📂 dags/
 │   ├── book_etl_dag.py         # DAG of Airflow
 │   ├── extract.py              # Gatherer of Data from OpenLibrary
 │   ├── extract_from_google.py  # Gatherer of Data from GoogleBooks
 │   ├── transform.py            # Purifier of Records
 │   ├── load.py                 # Depositor of Information
 │   ├── slack_notifications.py  # Herald of Notifications
 ├── 📂 logs/                    # Chronicles of Airflow
 ├── 📂 plugins/                 # Custom Enhancements
 ├── 📂 tests/                   # Realm of Testing and Validation
 │   ├── test_extract.py         # Examiner of Gatherer Logic
 │   ├── test_transform.py       # Scrutinizer of Data Purification
 │   ├── test_load.py            # Overseer of Data Deposition
 │   ├── test_etl_pipeline.py    # Examiner of Integrity
 ├── 🐳 docker-compose.yml       # Configuration of the Fleet
-├── 📜 requirements.txt        # The Scroll of dependencies
+├── 📜 requirements.txt         # The Scroll of Dependencies
 └── 🌐 .env                     # Hidden Secrets

 ## ⚠️ Known Issues and Their Vanquishment
 1. **Scheduler Heartbeat Falters 🛠️:**